 Skills and experience required

-Start date: as soon as possible
+Start date: As soon as possible or to be discussed

-Application deadline: 31.10.2025
+Application deadline: 1st May 2026

 Doping Control Officers (DCOs) and Blood Collection Officers (BCOs) are responsible for the urine and blood sample collection from athletes as part of an anti-doping program managed by the International Testing Agency.
 The DCOs and BCOs may be involved in Out-of-Competition sample collection or In-Competition delivering the testing program at international events.